Feel free to come chat with us at Personal Trainer Cape Town to assist,and see if we can help you.

 It has been well documented that exercise can help protect humans from developing many types of cancer.
 In the past, however, those suffering from cancer have been advised to rest in order to improve the chance for recovery.
 Recent medical studies indicate that in the same way it protects against the disease, exercise can help the body fight off cancer.

 There is no evidence that exercise will cure cancer.
 Instead, it will help the body take on the fight.
 As with any infection, cancer is a foreign invader.
 Cancer cells will travel through blood vessels and tissue membranes, spreading the disease throughout the body.
-The center of the battle is in the lymphatic system, which produces white blood cells, and in antibodies that are also produced by the body.
+The centre of the battle is in the lymphatic system, which produces white blood cells, and in antibodies that are also produced by the body.
 However, this places a heavy burden on the immune system, using up both energy and calories and wearing down the body.
 This is when exercise is of utmost importance.

 Exercise will raise the energy level of cancer patients, increasing their metabolism and strengthening those vital body systems.
 The increase in metabolism and the processing of enzymes will help eliminate many waste products and even the by-products of the disease.
 Physical activity will also produce endorphins that can help the patients feel better.
 In addition to raising the energy levels of cancer patients, exercise can reduce the loss of muscle related to advanced stages of cancer and contribute to the patient’s overall well-being.

 DISCUSS IT WITH YOUR PHYSICIAN